 Director of Youth, Family, and Community Wellness

 Lindsey Johnson grew up a military brat, having spent the majority of her life traveling the United States.
 She lived in six different states and has revisited each multiple times.
 Moving across the country has allowed Lindsey to build lifelong friendships with people from all different backgrounds.
 She brings over 10 years of administrative skills to Nehemiah and she is passionate about family, health, and fitness.
 As a mother of four children, Lindsey is committed to helping make positive changes that will help underprivileged children and families.
 Her hobbies include working out, traveling to new parts of the world, exploring Madison’s parks and libraries with her kids, and shopping.

 Director of Administration

 Shameka Harper has a strong background in sales and business management.
-Shameka has helped run two businesses focused in telecommunication sales and contract writing.
-Shameka has also owned and ran her own in home childcare.
-As a wife and mother of 4, she enjoys traveling with her family, watching documentaries and listening to music.
+Shameka has helped run two businesses focused on telecommunication sales and contract writing.
+Shameka has also owned and run her own in-home childcare.
+As a wife and mother of 4, she enjoys traveling with her family, watching documentaries, and listening to music.